scruss/bench64/README.md

   Edition](https://archive.org/details/bitsavers_dartmouthB_3679804)
   manual (1968).
 Dartmouth College's manual from the DTSS.
-You likely won't like the way that `IF` worked in the original implementation, but don't get all Dijkstra about it.
+You likely won't like the way that `IF` worked in the original implementation, but don't be a Dijkstra about it.

 * [The BASIC Handbook : Encyclopedia of the BASIC computer language](https://archive.org/details/Basic_Handbook_2nd_Edition_1981_CompuSoft_Publishing),